bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    **Suppress Notification**

-   Usually, a notification is generated when a task is created or assigned.
+   A notification is generated when a task is created or assigned.
    If *Suppress Notification* is enabled, no notifications will be generated for this task.

    **Delay**